 This should start the app on the simulator

-As reference, look in this video.
+As a reference, look at this video.
 Watch until the end.

-As you can see the video, I get and error the first time, then run the same command again, and all worked ok.
-If you run into problem, run the command
+As you can see in the video, I get an error the first time, then run the same command again, and all worked ok.
+If you run into a problem, run the command again.

-npm run ios again.
-If you still get at error, send us a message of the error that you get in the console.
+npm run ios.
+If you still get an error, send us a message of the error that you get in the console.

-Full guide that we looked into ( here )
+The full guide that we looked into is ( here )